Emily-doc94/doc-engineering-demo/docs/index.md

 This guide helps Python developers integrate ONNX Runtime into machine learning inference applications.

-It covers ONNX Runtime concepts, Python API usage, inference workflows, and runtime architecture.
+It covers ONNX Runtime concepts, inference workflows and Python API usage.

 ---

 ## Overview

-Learn the relationship between ONNX models and ONNX Runtime.
+Learn what ONNX Runtime is, how it works with ONNX models, and how Python applications use it for inference.

 - [ONNX Runtime Overview](overview/onnx-runtime-overview.md)